smadhukumar/kafka/environment-setup/environment-setup.md

 ## Introduction

 In this lab, you learn to set up your environment in Oracle Cloud Infrastructure using Cloud Shell.
-Cloud Shell is a web based terminal built into the Oracle Cloud console
+Cloud Shell is a web based terminal built into the Oracle Cloud console.

-This lab is very important and we will create following resources:

-- Virtual Cloud Network.
-- Source Oracle Autonomous Database.
-- Target Apache Kafka Node.
-- Create SSH keys in Cloud Shell.
-- Modify a terraform variables file to interactive with the script.
-- Set up your environment and create resources using the terraform script.

-**Make sure** you have the following compute quotas and resources available to use:

-1. ATP for Source database - 1 OCPU, 1 TB storage
-2. Virtual Machine for Apache Kafka - VM.Standard1.1

-Estimated Time: 20 minutes
+Estimated time: 20 minutes

 ### Objectives